New iPhone 8 features may revolutionize Apple's phone design

 iPhone 8 design

-That rumor has since been given more weight, with the CEO of the company behind the iPhone's metal casing claiming that one model of the phone "will adopt glass casing next year."
+The glass iPhone 8 rumor has since been given more weight, with the CEO of the company behind the iPhone's metal casing claiming one model of the phone "will adopt glass casing next year."

 And yet another source also points to a glass back , with a stainless steel frame in place of the aluminum Apple currently uses in its phones.